-Florida Basic Recruit Training Program: High Liability, Vol. 2 (Chapter 5)
+Florida Basic Recruit Training Program: High Liability, Volume 2 (Chapter 5) Florida Statutes Instructor Material-Blank CEW Use of Force Report Example

-☑ HL500.4.
-Describe how a CEW works to control a subject

-☑ HL500.5.
-Describe how to use a dart-firing stun gun (DFSG) as a drive stun

-☑ HL500.6.
-Describe the effects of using a CEW on the human body

-✓ HL500.7.
-Describe appropriate target areas on a subject when using a CEW

-✓ HL500.8.
-Describe subject behaviors that can influence your decision to use a CEW

-✓ HL500.9.
-Describe the statutory use of force guidelines for using a CEW

-✓ HL500.10.
-Describe tactical factors involved in deciding when to use a CEW

-✓ HL500.11.
-Describe subject and officer safety concerns when using a CEW

-☑ HL500.12.
-Describe how to care for an in-custody subject after using a CEW

-✓ HL500.13.
-Describe how to document using a CEW

-☑ HL500.14.
+HL500.1.
+Provide the statutory and commonly used definitions of a CEW HL500.2.
+Describe how an officer becomes authorized to use a CEW HL500.3.
+Describe the statutory guidelines for when to use a CEW HL500.4.
+Describe how a CEW works to control a subject HL500.5.
+Describe how to use a dart-firing stun gun (DFSG) as a drive stun HL500.6.
+Describe the effects of using a CEW on the human body HL500.7.
+Describe appropriate target areas on a subject when using a CEW HL500.8.
+Describe subject behaviors that can influence your decision to use a CEW HL500.9.
+Describe the statutory use of force guidelines for using a CEW HL500.10.
+Describe tactical factors involved in deciding when to use a CEW HL500.11.
+Describe subject and officer safety concerns when using a CEW HL500.12.
+Describe how to care for an in-custody subject after using a CEW HL500.13.
+Describe how to document using a CEW HL500.14.
 Recognize the importance of remaining current on CEW policy issues and trends

-Distribute copies of the Course Summary to students (see handout).
+Distribute copies of the course summary to students.